Found an Animal

 If you are working in your garden and find a nest, please cover the nest back over and stop work.
 Monitor the nest to ensure the mother stays and is feeding the hoglets.
 Please contact your local wildlife centre before intervening with the young.

 Hibernation: In order to survive hibernation, hedgehogs should be at least 600g.
 If you find a hedgehog below this weight just prior to hibernation (usually end of October), please contact your local centre to get advice about bringing the hedgehog into the centre.
+This advice is weather dependent, so the hedgehog may not always need to be brought into care.

 Please do NOT feed hedgehogs milk or bread.
 Despite old beliefs, this is very bad for them and can cause a lot of damage (NB: the image above shows hoglets feeding on specialist formula).
 If you would like to feed hedgehogs in your garden, we recommend meaty cat or dog food: either loaf/pate wet food or meaty cat biscuits.
 Also, a shallow dish of water is vital.